What is Azure IoT Central?

 Cloud properties that aren't stored on the device.

-Customizations, dashboards, and forms that are part of your IoT Central application.
+Customizations, forms, and device views that are part of your IoT Central application.

 - Design the device template in IoT Central and then implement its device model in your device code.